top of page

 Lyrebird Dreaming Logo

-Gregory has represented Australia as an Ambassador and High Commissioner in West Africa, and as a diplomat in China, Japan and the United Nations.
+Gregory represented Australia as an Ambassador and High Commissioner in West Africa, and as a diplomat in China, Japan and the United Nations.

 As Australia’s first-appointed Threatened Species Commissioner, Gregory wrote and implemented Australia’s first Threatened Species Strategy and first Threatened Species Prospectus.
 He worked at SES levels in the Departments of Foreign Affairs and Trade, Environment, Climate Change, and Indigenous Affairs.
 As a not-for-profit CEO, he led, grew and reformed a national Indigenous charity.
-He is an experienced Indigenous champion and career mentor for First Nations peoples.
+He is an experienced champion and career mentor for First Nations peoples.

 Gregory speaks French and Mandarin.
 He has a First Class Honours Degree in Economics and a Masters Degree in Foreign Affairs and Trade.

 Gregory is an Associate Adjunct Professor at the University of Canberra's Centre for Applied Ecology.
-He and his family own and manage a 50 hectare conservation property in NSW.

-Gregory is Deputy Chair of the Canberra Writers Festival.
-He writes his own policy blog as well as for Pearls and Irritations, the Canberra Times and other outlets.
+Gregory currently has projects with the NSW Department of Planing, Housing and Infrastructure, the National Library of Australia and Resilient Sydney. â€‹Gregory is Deputy Chair of the Canberra Writers Festival.
+He writes his own policy blog as well for Pearls and Irritations, the Canberra Times, and other outlets.

 Communications, media and social media